Sydney And Its Famous Beaches.

 - The “Noodle King” serves quick and cheap Asian noddles.
 It is located on 126 Campbell Parade just metres away from Bondi Beach.
 We’ve always had great food their and of the chef hasn’t changed, it should still be the case.

 Sydney has about 200 beaches; one nicer than the other.
 The Eastern Suburbs have some of the most prominent ones: As mentioned, Bondi, Tamarama, Bronte, Coogee and Maroubra.
+To see all of them a real must-do is the Sydney Coastal Walk where you will pass all of the mentioned beaches.
 Another very famous beach is Mainly on the North Shore.
 Not only the beach itself is great there but also the shopping.
 Take the ferry there and you’re excursion trip is perfectly complete :)

 Whichever beach you choose, be sure to come prepared!
 Bring a hat, sunglasses and sunscreen.
 The Australian sun is very strong and a bad sunburn comes easy, especially when just arrived with a heavy jet-lag.